 The FCA strives to have an exemplary Freedom of Information Act (FOIA) program, to process all FOIA requests within the statutory time frames, and to comply with all aspects of the FOIA.
 The FCA is a small Agency, with approximately 250 employees, and receives less than 50 requests per year.
-FCA's FOIA staff conducts records searches quickly, efficiently, and on time.
+FCA's FOIA staff conduct its records searches quickly and efficiently.
 We have no backlog.
 The basic FOIA office is housed in the Office of General Counsel.
 The FOIA Officer processes all FOIA requests.
 FCA's Director of the Office of Administrative Services, who is not a member of the Office of General Counsel, serves as the FOIA Appeals Officer.
+The FCA applies the presumption of openness.